armlabstanford/mixed_reality_setup/README.md

     - On the right, you will see that this object contains `Ros Connector (Script)` and `Point Publisher (Script)`.
     - `Point Publisher (Script)` is a script that helps to publish information from Hololens to ROS.
 A separate script must be written for different ROS message type.
 In this case, `Point Publisher (Script)` publishes a [Point Message](https://docs.ros.org/api/geometry_msgs/html/msg/Point.html).
 The topic that is published can be changed under `Topic`.
 In this case, the message is published to `/point` topic.

-6. Modifying the IP address
+6. Modifying ROS Connector
     - `Ros Connector (Script)` is used to change the IP address of our Ubuntu OS that is deployed in Hyper-V. Find the IP address of your Ubuntu OS by using the `$ ifconfig` command in an Ubuntu terminal.
 If your Network Adapter was set-up correctly in Step 4 during the [installation phase](#software-installation), you should see the IP address listed under `eth0`.
 For example, it could be `inet 192.168.137.66`.
     - Copy and paste this IP address in `Ros Connector (Script)` > `Ros Bridge Server Url` and append `port 9090`.
 For example, it could be `ws://192.168.137.66:9090`.
+    - Under `Protocol`, ensure that `Web Socket UWP` is selected.

 7. Building the Hololens App from Unity
     - We are finally ready to build the app.